carymrobbins/intellij-haskforce/README.md

 1. Click on the `+` sign and choose **Plugin**, name the configuration something evocative like **Haskforce**, click **OK**, then run your new configuration.
 1. Intellij will open a copy of itself, with default settings, and the plugin installed.

+### Debugging the plugin

+If you simply want to debug the files in `src`, running the plugin with Debug is enough.
+However, to enable breakpoints in `jps-shared` or `jps-plugin`, follow the instructions from [the IntelliJ SDK DevGuide](http://www.jetbrains.org/intellij/sdk/docs/reference_guide/frameworks_and_external_apis/external_builder_api.html#debugging-a-plugin-for-external-builder)

 ## Testing the plugin

 To run the tests, you'll need to create a run configuration: